World class: Bode Miller launches winter sports academy - WHIZ News

 “We kind of address the things that I hated about the basic online curriculum, which was isolation, non-standard teacher, sort of the online triage version,” the 42-year-old Miller said.
 “Hopefully we’re opening more of a super high level private-school type education that’s COVID proof, and that allows for our kids to pursue whatever passion they have.”

-Although his program is in its infancy — they just recently launched — he’s already had about 100 students express an interest.
+Although his program is in its infancy — it just recently launched — he already has had about 100 students express an interest.
 The cost hovers around $13,000, with financial aid available.

 That’s a big deal to Miller, who attended Carrabassett Valley Academy in Maine as a teenager and had to help pay his own way by resurfacing clay tennis courts for his uncle’s company.